Numerator vs User Intuition: Which Shopper Insights Platform Should You Choose?

 How do Numerator and User Intuition compare on shopper research?

 Numerator was built to answer market share questions at scale.
-If your brand team needs to know that Brand Y holds 34% of the category at mass retail versus 28% at club, that purchase frequency declined 12% following a price increase, or that 18% of Brand Y buyers also buy Brand Z within 30 days — Numerator's omnipanel is an extraordinarily powerful tool.
-The data is real.
-It comes from actual purchase records, not recall surveys.
-That validity is Numerator's core asset.
+If you need to know that Brand Y holds 34% at mass retail versus 28% at club, that purchase frequency declined 12% after a price increase, or that 18% of Brand Y buyers also buy Brand Z within 30 days — Numerator's omnipanel is extraordinarily powerful.
+The data comes from actual purchase records, not recall surveys.

-But Numerator's panel cannot tell you what happened in the shopper's mind at the shelf.
-It cannot explain why the household switched from Brand Y to Brand Z. It cannot surface the emotional story — the moment when a new packaging design felt premium enough to justify the price premium, or when a loyalty program stopped feeling worth the friction.
+But Numerator cannot tell you what happened in the shopper's mind at shelf.
+It cannot explain why the household switched, what emotional story drove trial of a new brand, or when a loyalty program stopped feeling worth the friction.
 It records the transaction; it cannot record the decision.

-Numerator quantifies shopper behavior with verified purchase data; User Intuition explains the motivations behind that behavior through qualitative conversation.
-They address different research questions and are stronger together than either is alone.
+Numerator quantifies shopper behavior; User Intuition explains the motivations behind it.
+They address different questions and are stronger together.

 Does Numerator's panel data tell you why shoppers choose products?

-Numerator does offer survey capabilities layered onto its panel — quick pulse surveys that can be deployed to household panelists.
-These can collect basic stated preferences and attitudes.
-But stated preference surveys are not the same as qualitative depth.
-A panel survey asking 'Why did you buy Brand X?' captures a respondent's instant rationalization of a behavior.
-It does not uncover the underlying values, emotional triggers, identity motivations, or competitive framing that actually drove the shelf decision.
+Numerator does offer survey capabilities layered onto its panel.
+These capture basic stated preferences and attitudes.
+But stated-preference surveys are not qualitative depth.
+A survey asking 'Why did you buy Brand X?' captures an instant rationalization.
+It doesn't uncover values, emotional triggers, or identity motivations driving the actual decision.

-Numerator's panel data reveals that behaviors are happening at scale; it cannot explain the psychological and emotional drivers behind those behaviors.
-Understanding why shoppers choose requires qualitative research — specifically the kind of extended, adaptive, motivation-focused interviewing that User Intuition is built to deliver.
+Numerator's panel reveals behaviors at scale but cannot explain drivers.
+Understanding why shoppers choose requires the extended, adaptive interviewing User Intuition provides.

 How does pricing compare between Numerator and User Intuition?